MilaKhal/system_design_data_engineering_projects/retail_chain_architecture/project_description.md

 XYZ Retail will centralize streaming and batch sources into an **S3** landing zone with **Snowflake** as the canonical warehouse.
 Real-time sources (POS, Shopify-like e-commerce, Salesforce) stream through **Kinesis** and **Firehose** to **S3**; **S3** events via an **SQS queue** feed **Snowpipe**  which loads raw tables in **Snowflake**. **Snowflake** **Streams and Tasks** process the raw stream into staging and production tables for BI (Tableau/Power BI) and ML (Databricks/SageMaker).
 This design leverages **Snowflake** time-travel capabilities to meet audit/versioning requirements while maintaining **S3** as the immutable ground truth for portability and cost control.
 <img width="1120" height="810" alt="retail_chain_diagram drawio" src="https://github.com/user-attachments/assets/67ccc8a1-edd2-4968-9e05-ca0c7bc94fc8" />

+**Why this design?**
+ - **Time travel & ACID for analytics**: Snowflake provides built-in time-travel and easy point-in-time recovery — a direct match to the requirement for audits and debugging.
+ - **Durable, cost-efficient landing store**: S3 holds raw immutable JSON and acts as the replayable source-of-truth.
+ - **Low-latency ingestion**: Kinesis + Firehose + Snowpipe provides a managed, scalable ingestion path with near real-time behavior.
+ - **Familiar BI & ML workflows**: Snowflake acts as an SQL-first warehouse for Tableau and BI; Databricks can access Snowflake for feature engineering and model development.
+ - **Phased modernization**: Existing ETL (Informatica/SSIS) can be repointed to S3 or co-exist while migration proceeds.

+## Additional Considerations

 ### PII Compliance
 1. **Encryption**:
    - S3 → Server-Side Encryption with KMS (SSE-KMS).